williamouyang/okta.github.io/_source/_docs/api/resources/sessions.md

 > The `cookieToken` is a {% api_lifecycle deprecated %} property.
 Instead, use the [Authentication API](./authn.html), which supports the full user authentication pipeline and produces a `sessionToken` which can be used in this API.

-> The `cookieTokenUrl` is a {% api_lifecycle deprecated %} property. because modern browsers block cookies set via embedding images from another origin (cross-domain).
+> The `cookieTokenUrl` is a {% api_lifecycle deprecated %} property, because modern browsers block cookies set via embedding images from another origin (cross-domain).

 ### Session Status